 The Extended Day Program operates on the same calendar as Baldwin County Public Schools.
 Program hours are from 3:00-5:30 Monday-Friday except on school holidays.
-Information concerning enrollment and fees for this service is available through the school office.
+For questions regarding ASCC, please contact the ASCC office with Central Office or the site coordinator.